tusharacc/what-i-learnt/_posts/2025-01-12-time-square.md

 The idea was to develop a digital clock to show the date, time, and temperature.

-But it has to be different.
+But it had to be different.
 I decided to align the LCD screen vertically to show the dates.

 Check the image below to get the idea.